wobbier/wobbier/README.md

 Hi, I'm Mitch.

-I'm currently working as a UI Programmer and have 6 years in professional game development.
+I'm a Senior UI Engineer with 7 years in professional game development.

 ## Get in touch